sfaut/zimbra/README.md

 ## Object structure

-Here is a search response structure with an array of messages.
+Here is a search response structure within an array of messages.
 A message is an anonymous object.

 ```
 [